databendlabs/databend/website/blog/2023-10-01-databend-weekly-113.md

 - Added spill info to query log.
 - Added support for compression when using `COPY INTO`.
-- Added `GET /v1/background/:tenant/background_tasks` http api to query background tasks.
+- Introduced the `GET /v1/background/:tenant/background_tasks` HTTP API for querying background tasks.
 - Read [Example 4: Filtering Files with Pattern](https://databend.rs/doc/sql-commands/dml/dml-copy-into-table#example-4-filtering-files-with-pattern) to understand how to use Pattern to filter files.

 ## What's Up Next

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Fixing the issues detected by SQLsmith
+### Fixing issues detected by SQLsmith

-So far SQLsmith has found about 40 panics or other bugs in Databend, in the past month since it’s been running.
-Databend Labs has been working on fixing these issues to improve stability, even in edge cases.

-We also hope that you can participate in this work, which may involve type conversion or special values.
-By referring to previous fixes, it can be easily fixed.
+In the last month, SQLsmith has discovered around 40 bugs in Databend.
+Databend Labs is actively working to fix these issues and improve system stability, even in uncommon scenarios.
+Your involvement in this effort, which may include tasks like type conversion or handling special values, is encouraged and can be facilitated by referring to past fixes.

 [Issues | Found by SQLsmith](https://github.com/datafuselabs/databend/issues?q=is%3Aissue+is%3Aopen+label%3Afound-by-sqlsmith)